-Overview of modules, including module aims, objectives and description.

-Title Time Aim Objectives By the end of this module the participants will be able to: Description - Understanding integrity 50' Allow the participants to reach a common understanding of integrity.
+Over view of modules, in Joluding Overview of modules, including module aims, objectives and description. ription.
+Objectives Title Time Aim By the end of this module the participants will be able to: will Description ~ Understanding integrity 50, Allow the participants to reach a common understanding of integrity.
 Discuss definitions of integrity.
 Relate integrity to associated terms.
 List components of organisational integrity.
 This introductory module aims to clarify the general concept of integrity, not only for the police but for all individuals and organisations.
 The participants will reflect on different definitions of the term to identify its core components.
 They will then define terms that are often associated with integrity and how they relate to integrity.
 Finally, they will reflect on components of organisational integrity.
-7 Democratic policing and integrity 60' Provide the participants with an opportunity to clarify the reasons why integrity is particularly important for democratic policing.
+N Democratic policing and integrity 60, Provide the participants with an opportunity to clarify the reasons why integrity is particularly important for democratic policing.
 Explain the position and functions of the police within a democratic system.
-Recognise integrity as one of the democratic policing principles.
+Recognise integrity as one of the de- mocratic policing principles.
 Explain the benefits of police integrity for the society.
 This module emphasises why integrity is essential to the police in a democratic society/context.
-This is done through discussions and exercises on the position and functions of the police within a democratic system, the essential principles of democratic policing and the ways in which integrity in policing benefits society. м Values and attitudes of police officers 80, Generate discussions on the values and attitudes related to integrity that a police officer should have at the professional level.
+This is done through discussions and exercises on the position and functions of the police within a democratic system, grity the essential principles of democratic policing and the ways in which integrity in policing benefits society. m Values and attitudes of police officers Č C Generate discussions on the values and attitudes related to integrity that a police officer should have at the professional level.
 List and explain key professional values that a police officer should have.
 Recognise that attitudes affect ethical behaviour.
 Describe components of the attitudes that a police officer should display while performing his/her duties.
 List core reasons why police integrity is important for the police officer and the police organisation.
-As defined in module 1, integrity is the alignment of behaviour with values.
-The main focus of this module is to identify and reflect on the core police values that lie at the heart of police integrity.
-This module also suggests activities on how attitudes influence integrity and on the benefits of integrity for the police officer and the organisation.
-4 Police integrity legal and regulatory framework 55' Help the participants identify and analyse international, national, and internal laws, rules, and regulations relevant to police integrity.
+I va- As defined in module 1, integrity is the alignment of ave. behaviour with values.
+The main focus of this module hical is to identify and reflect on the core police values that lie at the heart of police integrity.
+This module also udes suggests activities on how attitudes influence integrity golay and on the benefits of integrity for the police officer grity : and + a+ c 4 Police integrity legal and regulatory framework ں م Help the participants identify and analyse international, national, and internal laws, rules, and regulations relevant to police integrity.
 List international, national, and internal laws, rules, and regulations relevant to police integrity.
 Identify the relevant parts from the listed documents and their implications in practice.
-This module aims to clarify the legal basis of integrity and is organised around the analysis and presentation of laws related to integrity by small groups of participants.
-This module requires good preparation by the facilitators, who must select the relevant laws and chapters of laws.
-S. Police misconduct 65' Provide opportunities for participants to reflect on police misconduct in order to relate integrity (and lack thereof) to concrete behaviours.
-Give examples of various types of police misconduct.
+This module aims to clarify the legal basis of integrity rele- and is organised around the analysis and presentation of laws related to integrity by small groups of of laws.
+This module requires good preparation by blica- the facilitators, who must select the relevant laws and chapters of laws. Ы Police misconduct 65, Provide opportunities for participants to reflect on police misconduct in order to relate integrity (and lack thereof) to concrete behaviours.
+Give examples of various types of po- lice misconduct.
 Categorise police misconduct.
-Reflect on the consequences of misconduct.
-The focus of this module is on police misconduct, or police behaviours resulting from lack of integrity.
-The participants will reflect on challenges to individual integrity and then discuss types and consequences of misconduct based on a series of case scenarios.
+Reflect on the consequences of mis- conduct. f po- police behaviours resulting from lack of integrity.
+The participants will reflect on challenges to individual mis- integrity and then discuss types and consequences of misconduct based on a series of case scenarios.